google/realtime-help/README.rst

 latest installation instructions for XBlocks.
 Documentation for this can be found in the XBlock_ and edx-platform_ repos.

-  1. Install edX as described in the official edX documentation_.
+  1. Install edX as described in the official edX docs_.
 (In addition, you may wish to either sync to commit 78fe797e_ of ``edx-platform``, or modify the code in this repository so that it works with the version of ``edx-platform`` you installed.
 Instructions